Ballo, No. 14 Arizona beat No. 10 Creighton for Maui title

 Creighton: The Bluejays reached the title game by beating No. 21 Texas Tech in the opening round and stopping No. 9 Arkansas in the semifinals.

 Arizona: The Wildcats also won the Maui Invitational in 2000 and 2014.
-Coach Tommy Lloyd was part of two Maui titles as a Gonzaga assistant in 2009 and 2018.
+Lloyd was part of two Maui titles as a Gonzaga assistant in 2009 and 2018.

 UP NEXT